ELHorta/HW-Accel-APP-VM/zcu104_hw_acceleration/README.md

 ./host_app
 ```

-If everything is correct, ou will get the following messages:
+If everything is correct, you will get the following messages:

 ``ubuntu@zynqmp:~/vadd_host_app$ ./host_vadd ``\
 ``INFO: Reading krnl_vadd.xclbin ``\